×

 Published research has proven its pain-relieving, anti-inflammatory and regenerative benefits.

 Prolotherapy involves injecting a natural regenerative solution with tiny needles.
-This has been shown to stimulate the production of collagen cells, the small cells needed to repair the damage and help herniated discs.
+This has been shown to stimulate the production of collagen cells, the small cells needed to help with herniated discs.

 As prolotherapy is helping to treat the root cause of herniated discs, it is deemed to be a permanent fix, preventing the symptoms from returning.